Szafa99/Bank/README.md

 # Bank
-A bank app developed for an academical project using QT quick
+A bank app developed as an academical project using QT quick

 # INSTALATION
 If you've Qt installed on your machine simply pull the project and you should be ready to go